 - 3.4.1.
-Schools keep all interest earned, but bear the cost of all bank charges. - 3.4.2.
-Schools are not allowed to overdraw their accounts. - 3.4.3.
-Schools with deficit balances cannot become cheque book schools until the deficit is cleared. - 3.4.4.
-Schools can only start being a cheque book school from 1 April (in which case the LAFT must be notified by the previous 1 December).
-Other start dates will be considered by the Council if requested. - 3.4.5.
+All maintained schools are permitted to have external bank accounts into which budget shares and other funding can be paid. - 3.4.2.
+Schools keep all interest earned, but bear the cost of all bank charges. - 3.4.3.
+Schools are not allowed to overdraw their accounts. - 3.4.4.
+Schools with deficit balances cannot become cheque book schools until the deficit is cleared. - 3.4.5.
+Schools can only start being a cheque book school from 1 April (in which case the Education Finance team must be notified by the previous 1 December).
+Other start dates will be considered by the Council if requested. - 3.4.6.
 On becoming a cheque book school, the Council will immediately transfer an estimate of the school's credit balance, on the understanding that there will be a subsequent correction once the exact balance is known.